Fresno State vs. Boise State NCAA Football Odds, Plays and Insights | November 6, 2021

 - Fresno State is 6-3-0 against the spread this season.

-- The Bulldogs have been favored by 5 points or more four times this season and have covered the spread in two of them.
+- The Bulldogs have covered the spread twice this season when favored by 5 points or more (in four chances).

-- Fresno State has hit the over in 55.6% of its opportunities this year (five times in nine games with a set point total).

-- Fresno State is 5-3 against the spread and 6-2 overall in games when it puts up more than 21.8 points.
+- Fresno State is 5-3 against the spread and 6-2 overall this season when the team scores more than 21.8 points.

-- In games that Fresno State amasses more than 404.1 yards, the team is 4-3 against the spread and 6-1 overall.
+- When Fresno State piles up over 404.1 yards, the team is 4-3 against the spread and 6-1 overall.

 - This year, the Bulldogs have turned the ball over 17 times, while the Broncos have forced 17.